keithmburu/courses/2022-ml/slides/3-pragmatics.md

  # Categorical Varibles

   - Every position in the feature vector represents a single feature.
- Suppose we have features for three words in an e-mail: *promise* and *thank*, and the following ham e-mail:
+ Suppose we have features for two words in an e-mail: *promise* and *thank*, and the following ham e-mail:

->I've been searching for the right words to thank you for this breather.
- I promise i wont take your help for granted and will fulfil my promise.
+>I've been searching for the right words to thank you for this breather. i wont take your help for granted and will fulfil my obligation.
  You have been wonderful and a blessing at all times.

 | promise  | thank |